vstoliaroff/vstoliaroff.info/about.md

 I try to stick to the following outline which could be thought of as my *post manifesto* or *post sequence scenario*.

-* One Problem: A good post should start with a problem to solve.
-Abstract development about tools and methodologies are cool but stories should be the emphasis more than data, models and coding subtleties.
+* One Problem: abstract development about tools and methodologies are cool but stories should be the emphasis more than data, models and coding subtleties.
 * A data science based attempt at solution.
 Here come the data science tools in play.
 Statistical facts and methods should help us tackle the issue at stake.
 * Credits: